GerGodfrey/HackerGrant/README.md

 ## Description
 This repository contains the source code and related resources for The Hacker Grant, a Web3 crowdfunding platform designed support talented hackers.
 ## Problem
 While the Ethereum developer community is expanding and thriving, many hackers and aspiring developers cannot afford to attend global hackathons.
 Resolving this lack of resources, would allow hackers:

 - To networking in person
 - To learn about the latest advancements
 - Get valuable insights and practical experience

+At the same time, for those who support hackers, would allow them to:

+- Increase engagement with their projects
+- Have direct access to talent pool
+- Keep fostering the strong sense of community

 ## Proposed Solution